 YouTube Proxy – YouTube applies all sorts of restrictions on who can view videos and where you can view them from.
 The NordVPN YouTube Proxy gives you an encrypted connection to YouTube that allows you to bypass these restrictions.
 It takes the form of a Chrome or Firefox extension.

 Onion over VPN – With Onion over VPN, NordVPN does all the hard work to get you connected to the Tor anonymity network.
-While we think it is better to set up Tor browser and your VPN separately, (see our Tor with VPN guide) this could be a good solution for occasional Tor use.
+While we think it is better to set up Tor browser and your VPN separately, (see our Tor vs VPN guide) this could be a good solution for occasional Tor use.

 Double VPN – If you feel that the protection provided by one VPN isn’t enough, and you don’t want to add a secure browser like Tor to the mix, NordVPN offers Double VPN.
 As the name implies, this involves connecting to one VPN server, which then connects to another VPN server, resulting in double encryption of your messages.

 We’re not convinced of the benefits to this approach, but if you need extra strong security, it might be for you.
-Click this link to find out more about the benefits of Double VPN.

 Nobody wants to contact Customer Support, but it is sure nice to know that it is there if you ever need it.
 NordVPN offers a full range of support options including: